200 Grad Celsius In Fahrenheit

 Q1: Why are there different temperature scales?

 A1: Different temperature scales emerged historically due to varying needs and methods of measurement.
-The Celsius and Fahrenheit scales developed independently with different reference points.
-Absolute scales like Kelvin and Rankine offer a more scientifically robust framework.
+That's why the Celsius and Fahrenheit scales developed independently with different reference points.
+Absolute scales like Kelvin and Rankine offer a more scientifically dependable framework.

 Q2: Is it possible to have a negative temperature in Kelvin?